nigelhorne/Weather-Meteo/README.md

     Minimum number of seconds to wait between API requests.
     Defaults to `0` (no delay).
     Use this option to enforce rate-limiting.

+- `ua`

+    An object to use for HTTP requests.
+    If not provided, a default user agent is created.

 ## weather